5 of The Best Drives in Rocky Mountain National Park for 2025

 Distance: 80 miles

-Be sure to keep your eyes peeled for wildlife encounters such as moose, deer, elk, or bears in the area!
-The wildlife love to come out and spend time by the Colorado River so this is the perfect drive for those looking to take in the Colorado wilderness scenery and hopefully see some of Colorado’s wildlife too!
+Keep your eyes peeled for wildlife encounters such as moose, deer, elk, or bears in the area!
+The wildlife loves to come out and spend time by the Colorado River, so this is the perfect drive for those looking to take in the Colorado wilderness scenes and hopefully see some of Colorado’s wildlife too!

 Things to Know Before Going On The Best Drives in Rocky Mountain National Park:

-• Pack Snacks – You can expect to spend at least a few hours in Rocky Mountain National Park when visiting the area and going on one (or multiple) marvelous scenic drives throughout the park.
+- Pack Snacks – You can expect to spend at least a few hours in Rocky Mountain National Park when visiting and going on one (or multiple) scenic drives throughout the park.
 Make sure to pack snacks in advance so that you stay full and happy while taking in the gorgeous scenery.
+There isn’t really anywhere to restock once in the park.

-• Stay Hydrated – It’s easy to get dehydrated when exploring in Colorado.
-Due to the increased elevation and countless things to do and see, it’s easy to forget to stay hydrated while adventuring.
-Be sure to drink plenty of water and electrolytes as you take in the scenic views of the Colorado landscape as you explore one of the best drives in Rocky Mountain National Park so that you stay healthy!
+- Stay Hydrated – It’s easy to get dehydrated when exploring in Colorado.
+Due to the increased elevation and countless things to do and see, proper hydration is often forgotten.
+Be sure to drink plenty of water and add electrolytes as you take in the scenic views of the Colorado landscape!

-• Fill Up On Gas – You will be spending several hours in Rocky Mountain National Park and many of these roads will take you to some remote areas with little to no cell phone service, make sure to fill up on gas in advance so that you don’t have to worry about running out while in the Colorado wilderness!
+- Fill Up On Gas – You will be spending several hours in Rocky Mountain National Park, and many of these roads take you to remote areas with little to no cell phone service.
+Make sure to fill up with gas in advance so that you don’t have to worry about running out while in the Colorado wilderness!

-• Consider The Time of Year – Colorado is known for their epic winters and fabulous snow, make sure that you take this into consideration when planning a drive through Rocky Mountain National Park.
-Most of these drives are best done between Memorial Day and Labor Day so that you have the best and safest conditions for driving through the Colorado Rockies.
+- Consider the Time of Year – Colorado is known for their epic winters and fabulous snow.
+Make sure you take this into consideration when planning a drive through Rocky Mountain National Park.
+Most of these drives are best done between Memorial Day and Labor Day, so that you have the best and safest conditions for driving through the Colorado Rockies.
+Trail Ridge Road and Old Fall River Road both close completely to vehicle traffic during the winter months.

-• Go On A Hike – Hiking is one of the best activities to embark on when visiting Rocky Mountain National Park.
-We highly recommend that you take some time to jump out of the car, stretch your legs, and go on one of the marvelous hikes in the area!
+- Go On A Hike – Hiking is one of the best activities to plan when visiting Rocky Mountain National Park.
+We highly recommend that you take some time to jump out of the car, stretch your legs, and go on one of the fantastic hikes in the park (or outside, too)!
 There are plenty of hikes to choose from, from easy hikes around Rocky Mountain lakes to ascending to Sky Pond.
 Be sure to bring along your favorite energy bars for hiking or your favorite energy foods for hiking so that you stay energized while out on the trails.

 The Best Hotels Near Rocky Mountain National Park

 There are countless hotels to choose from near Rocky Mountain National Park.
-Check out our list of favorites below to help make your decision a bit easier!
+These are our top places to stay to help make your decision a bit easier!

-• Budget-friendly: Grand Lake Lodge – For those looking for one of the best budget-friendly accommodation options near Rocky Mountain National Park, look no further!
+- Budget-friendly: Grand Lake Lodge – For those looking for one of the best budget-friendly accommodation options near Rocky Mountain National Park, this is it!
 This hotel is in a great location right near Grand Lake and within a short drive of the park.

-• Luxury: The Estes Park Resort – For those searching for a luxurious resort in the area, The Estes Park Resort is a fabulous option!
-This hotel has some truly incredible views, is right on Lake Estes, and has some tremendous amenities including a spa and the Dunraven Restaurant.
+- Luxury: The Estes Park Resort – For those searching for a luxurious resort in the area, The Estes Park Resort is a fantastic option!
+This hotel has some truly incredible views, is right on Lake Estes, and has some tremendous amenities, including a spa and the Dunraven Restaurant.

 What is the most scenic drive in Rocky Mountain National Park?

 One of the most scenic drives in Rocky Mountain National Park is Trail Ridge Road.
-This road takes you to about 12,000 feet above sea level and you will gain exceptional views of the Rocky Mountains and surrounding Colorado landscape.
+This road takes you to about 12,000 feet above sea level, and you will be treated to exceptional views of the Rocky Mountains and the surrounding Colorado landscape.

 What is the best drive through the Rockies in Colorado?